SJSUSpring21/LockdownBuster/README.md

 Idea #1 Decentralized Vaccine Tracker
 Currently, Covid vaccines are a top priority in helping the world get back into normal shape.
-Using blockchain, we can keep records of who has taken vaccines and who is remaining, this also avoids redudancy. wAlso We will also be able to work on the data we get from the application and provide statistics about the whole vaccine program.
+Using blockchain, we can keep records of who has taken vaccines and who is remaining, this also avoids redudancy.
+Also We will also be able to work on the data we get from the application and provide statistics about the whole vaccine program.
+This data we can further use to make data models.

 Taken from the blogspot
 Idea #2: Use AI to measure and improve Microservice performance